mashupgarage/MG-Eng-Playbook/standards/github/creating-effective-pull-requests.md

+# Creating Effective Pull Requests
+A Pull Request (PR) is our primary means of communicating code changes in our projects.
+We encourage developers to do code reviews to check that PRs achieve their goals and are up to standard.
+As reviewers may be busy or don't always have the full context of the code changes, we want to put as much detail as possible to make reviews faster and easier.
+Here are some tips to make PRs more effective:

 ## Keep it Small
 - Ideally PRs should be not more than 700 additions/deletions
 - If PR grows beyond that consider asking if ticket needs to be split into smaller ones